Section 90 Row A Seat 6.

 I oughta know because I was on the list.

-Jim told me that nobody in Donna’s family liked hockey or the Leafs.
+Jim told me that nobody in Donna’s family even liked hockey or the Leafs.
 Since Donna was dating Jim who just happened to love the Leafs, he could use the tickets without the family having to inform the Gardens that the actual ticket subscriber had passed away.

 However, there was one small problem.